'Reading is to the mind what exercise is to the body' — Richard Steele

 We provide many opportunities throughout the week to hear children read and for children to be read to.
 These include reading with our volunteers, 1:1 reading with staff, teachers reading to children during timetabled sessions and every spare moment.

 At High Halden, we use Floppy Phonics programme to teach phonics.
-All children in Years R and 1 will be following the programme.
-The children are assessed regularly so that they are given the appropriate reading and workbooks to follow.
-The programme is also followed by some older children who need to catch up.
+All children in Years R ,1 and 2 will be following the programme.
+The children are assessed regularly so that we can track their progress and provide additional phonics support to those children who may require it.